micmacIGN/micmac/swig_mmv1/readme.md

     apt install swig python3-dev doxygen graphviz

-Compile micmac (to have lib/libelise.a, for now without Qt), then

-    cd swig_mmv1
+To compile, select "WITH_APIPYTHON" in cmake interface, then:

-    make -f Makefile_swig_linux
+    make apipy

+(if elise is to be updated, you have to run "make elise")

 The files to distribute are: swig_mmv1/_mm3d.so and swig_mmv1/mm3d.py

 To create documentation:

+    cd swig_mmv1
     make -f Makefile_swig_linux doc

 The documentation is in swig_mmv1/doc/html/index.html